edvardkuryla/edvardkuryla/README.md

-# 👋 Backend Developer (Python)

-Interested in building clean, maintainable backend systems and continuously improving backend engineering skills.
+#Backend Developer

+I am a backend developer passionate about continuously improving my backend engineering skills and building resilient, highly available systems that can handle millions of requests and stay online 24/7.
+I firmly believe that solid architecture is far more important than just beautiful code or a fancy frontend.

 ---